subhojit777/imag/doc/src/04020-module-calendar.md

 What imag does internally is described in this section.

-imag creates one entry in the store for one `icalendar` file.
-These entries are basically references to the real data.
-If an  `icalendar` file is removed from the filesystem, imag does not delete it from the sfore if not told explicitely.
+imag creates three different kind of entries in the store:

+1. A "collection" for each directory containing .ical filesystem
+1. A "calendar" for each .ical file
+1. A "event" for each event in an .ical file